 Fry the Alcapurrias

-- On a piece of waxed paper, spread out 1 to 2 tablespoons of the masa mixture and make a shallow well in the center.
-You can also use the palm of your hand instead of waxed paper.
+On a piece of wax paper, spread out 1 to 2 tablespoons of the masa mixture and make a shallow well in the center.
+You can also use the palm of your hand instead of wax paper.